Broker Check

 Deductions & Credits

-• Property tax: Associated with real estate
+• Property tax deduction: Associated with real estate ownership.

 Maintain Detailed Filings Records